-Even though I was nearing my 37th birthday, once we made the decision to get pregnant I conceived straight away and completely naturally.
+Even though I was nearly 37, once we made the decision to get pregnant with our first baby, I conceived straight away and completely naturally.
+I then became pregnant again with our second baby when I was nearly 40 – again, straight away and with no medical intervention.
 In this post I’m going to share my top tips on getting pregnant fast, easy and naturally.

-When you want to get pregnant you hope it will happen quickly and naturally, but it’s not always that straightforward especially if you are getting pregnant after birth control.
+When you want to get pregnant you hope it will happen quickly and naturally, but it’s not always that straightforward.
+This is especially true if you are getting pregnant after birth control.
 Medical complications aside, the best chances of conceiving increase when you start working with your body and natural fertility well before you even start to try and make a baby.
 Let’s look at how to get pregnant fast and easy.

 Table of Contents

 - How do I prepare my body for getting pregnant?

 - What about getting pregnant fast with irregular periods?

 - How do I know if I’m ovulating?